-The program is 8 months long and will span both the Summer and Fall semesters in a given school year.
+The program is 9 months long and will span both the Fall and Spring semesters in a given school year.
+Candidate will serve in both the Congressional office and the API office, based on what works best for both offices and the candidate’s schedule.
 Candidates must be able to commit to working 600 hours total.
-Candidate will work four (4) days in a Congressional office and one (1) day at API during the week.

 To be considered for the internship, candidates must: